UK should extend part of furlough scheme to end of year - think tank

 London's Evening Standard newspaper reported last week that the government was considering reducing the contribution it pays towards furloughed staff's wages to 60% from 80%.

+Former BoE governor King said such a cut would be a mistake.

+"Keep it at 80%.
+I don't think it makes sense to regard this as the major cost of the COVID-19 crisis in economic terms," he said.

-But employers are not obliged to make up the difference, and there is no guarantee this cut would make them more likely to bring staff back full-time if economic demand remains weak.
+Employers are not obliged to make up the difference, and there is no guarantee a cut would make them more likely to bring staff back full-time if economic demand remains weak.

 The Resolution Foundation said it would be better to increase the proportion of the 80% subsidy that employers must cover themselves.